mcleavey/musical-neural-net/README.md

 python generator.py -model notewise_generator -output notewise_generation_samples
 ```

-The output samples will be in data/output/notewise_generation_samples, or open Playlist.ipynb (as a Jupyter Notebook) to listen to the output samples.
+The output samples will be in data/output/notewise_generation_samples, or open *Playlist.ipynb* to listen to the output samples.
 I recommend the free program <a href="https://musescore.org/en">MuseScore</a> to translate the midi files into sheet music.

 Note, you must first make sure the requirements (above) are installed.